MarceloAndresMendoza/restorapp/README.md

     npm run build
     ```

-6. **Deployment:** If you wish to deploy the project to GitHub Pages, you can use the following command:
+6. **Deployment:** If you wish to deploy the project to GitHub Pages, use the next command:

     ```bash
     npm run deploy